bcduggan/qubes-ansible/examples/README.md

 ansible-playbook-3 -i inventory -b install_packages.yaml
 ```

-To make sure that one vm (in this example, xchat2) is in running state with particular
+To make sure that one vm (in this example, xchat) is in running state with particular
 details.

 ```